-Many people consider Chromebooks to be the sleeker, quicker, and even simpler cousin of the traditional laptop.
+Many people consider the Chromebook to be the sleeker, quicker, and even simpler cousin of the traditional laptop.
 Unlike a Mac or Windows system, a Chromebook relies heavily on the internet for everyday tasks.

 Since they’re also typically less expensive, you might be wondering how a Chromebook compares to a regular laptop.
-Here, the Digital Trends team tells you if they’re a waste of money or an affordable diamond in the rough.
+Are they a waste of money or an affordable diamond in the rough?
+Read on to find out!

 What is a Chromebook?

-When they first appeared in 2011, Chromebooks were lightweight, low-cost laptops running Google’s Chrome OS platform, and they mainly relied on cloud-based applications.
-The more affordable nature of these laptops has changed over the years, but the value is still at the heart of what a Chromebook offers.
+When Chromebooks first appeared in 2011, they were lightweight, low-cost laptops based on Google’s new platform called Chrome OS.
+These laptops mainly relied on cloud-based applications rather than traditional software.
+Over the years, their more affordable nature has changed, but the value is still at the heart of what a Chromebook offers.

 What can a Chromebook do?